top of page

 Ball Arena 1000 Chopper Circle Denver, CO 80204

-The Pepsi Center has been the home for winter professional sports in the Denver area since 1999.
-It serves the Denver Nuggets of the NBA, the Colorado Avalanche of the NHL and the Colorado Mammoth of the NLL.
-The arena seats 19,250 for basketball and 17,800 for hockey and lacrosse.
-It has 95 suites and 1,900 club seats.
+Ball Arena has been the home for winter professional sports in the Denver area since 1999.
+It serves the Denver Nuggets of the NBA, the Colorado Avalanche of the NHL, and the Colorado Mammoth of the National Lacrosse League.
+The arena features 95 suites and 1,900 club seats.
+Empower Field at Mile High (home of the Broncos) is just a 15-minute walk across the parking lots.

 The Avalanche began their existence as the Quebec Nordiques, one of the few teams to make the move from the WHL to the NHL.
-After the 1995 season the team was sold to a new ownership group and relocated to Denver, where the team was renamed as the Avalanche.
+After the 1995 season, the team was sold to a new ownership group and relocated to Denver, where the team was renamed the Avalanche.
 The newly relocated team got off to a rousing start, as it won the Stanley Cup in its first season in its new home.
-The Avalanche are by far the most successful indoor sports franchise in the Mile High City.
-They have won two Stanley Cups, two Conference Championships, and nine Division Championships.
+The Avalanche have won three Stanley Cups, three Conference Championships, and nine Division Championships.

 Food & Beverage 3